 This course will provide students the opportunity to work in a supervised field experience in a selected business/organizational or community agency.
 They will gain at least 480 hours of work experience.
 Students carry out planned program experiences under the direct supervision of the agency supervisor.
 Each intern will also interact with the Cobleskill faculty member supervising the interns on a regular basis.
 This course is S/U graded only.
 Prerequisites: Majors Only; 2.5 overall GPA.
-Co-requisite: PSYC 471 [Fall, Spring] Liberal Arts/Sciences Elective, Lib Arts/Sci Upper Level, Applied Learning [8 credits] Contact hours: 8
+Co-requisite: PSYC 471 [Fall, Spring] Liberal Arts/Sciences Elective, Lib Arts/Sci Upper-Level, Applied Learning-Internship [8 credits] [8 contact hour(s)]